-Compression ignition; an engine in which the fuel/air mixture CI is ignited by the heat of compression.
+CI Compression ignition; an engine in which the fuel/air

-clearance A given space between two parts such as a piston and cvlinder.
+mixture is ignited by the heat of compression.

-Volume in an engine cylinder when the piston is at TDC. clearance volume clockwise rotation hands of a clock.
+clearance A given space between two parts such as a piston and cylinder.

-Rotation is the same as the direction as the movement of the
+clearance volume Volume in an engine cylinder when the piston is at clockwise rotation Rotation is the same as the direction as the movement of the hands of a clock.